jasonsjones/stack-lifo/README.md

 data structure.

 A stack data structure models the notion of 'Last in First Out', or LIFO&mdash;
 image a stack of papers or plates.
-The first one item that would be lifted a stack is the last item placed on top of the stack.
+The first item to be removed from a stack is the last item placed on top of the stack.